PandharpatteKiran/Algorithms/README.md

+# Algorithms:
-# Algorithms: Google's Page Rank
+1) Google's Page Rank
+2) Klienberg's HITS Algorithm

 The input for this problem is a graph represented through an adjacency list representation.
 The command-line interface that is used is as follows.